ivandustin/curated/README.md

+## Change your way

+If you do not change your way, you will die forever.

+Reference: Luke 13:3

 ## The hidden treasure

 The Kingdom of GOD is like a hidden treasure in a field that a man found.